Hoya Lacunosa: You may have heard of the fun wax plant that has sticky leaves, belonging to the Hoya family, but do you know how to care for it?

 If you are worried about toxicity, know that this plant belongs to the milkweed family, so it would have white latex running in the foliage, which is toxic.
 Because of this, it’s best to keep pets and kids away from the growing vines.

 With that in mind, the ASPCA deems this plant safe for pets, though it is still best to keep them away from the plant, more so if they are most likely to chew or eat them.
 Furthermore, pets or people may be allergic to natural latex, causing irritation.

-You can grow the hoya lacunose in both indoor or outdoor areas, may it be in pots, hanging baskets, or containers.
+You can grow your Hoya Lacunosa in both indoor or outdoor areas, may it be in pots, hanging baskets, or containers.
 When grown outdoors, they will grow and form expanded vines around the open land.

 – About the Genus Hoya